-There are few certainties in the world these days, but one thing I know for sure is that if you teach upper-elementary math, you are going to be teaching place value this year.
+There are few certainties in the world these days, but one thing I know for sure is that if you teach upper-elementary math, you are going to be teaching place value this year and you are going to need place value resources.
 I also know that if you teach 5th grade, at least one of your students is going to say, “we did this last year.”
 It’s inevitable because it’s true.

 As I think through the needs of 3rd-5th grade learners, I find myself thinking about soft-skills in addition to general mathematical concepts.
 In the upper-elementary grades, students are building relationships, learning what good collaboration looks like, being given more independence to work with others and on their own tasks, and they are deciding whether or not they enjoy learning.
 This year, let’s keep the worksheets in the filing cabinet and find place value activities for students that appeal to their unique interests and needs.